Emily Care Boss: Career

-Her game Bubblegumshoe, a Gumshoe System Teen Noir setting, written with Ken Hite and Lisa J. Steele, won the 2017 Gold ENnie Award for Best Family Game.
+Under My Skin won the Fastaval 2009 Player's Choice award.
+Bubblegumshoe, a Gumshoe System Teen Noir setting, written with Ken Hite and Lisa J. Steele, won the 2017 Gold ENnie Award for Best Family Game.

+Breaking the Ice was nominated for three Indie Game Awards in 2005, including Game of the year.
+Romance Trilogy was nominated for the Diana Jones Award for Excellence in Gaming in 2017.

+Boss was the Guest of Honour at Ropecon 2007 and Fastaval 2009.

 Personal life

 Boss graduated from University of Massachusetts Amherst with a bachelor's degree in Social Thought and Political Economy and a master's degree in Forestry.
-Boss resides in Greenfield, Massachusetts and is married to fellow game designer, Epidiah Ravachol.
-She is a forestry consultant in the woodlands of western Massachusetts.
+Boss resides in Greenfield, Massachusetts and is married to fellow game designer Epidiah Ravachol, creator of Dread.